-- 1. To progress from one year of the BSc (Hons) in International Management programme to the next, a student must - reach the pass mark (40%) in individual course units totalling at least 80 credits of the 120 credits for that year; and, - reach the lowest compensatable mark (30%) in all remaining course units (a maximum of 40 credits).
+- 1. To progress from one year of the BSc (Hons) in International Management with American Business Studies programme to the next, a student must - reach the pass mark (40%) in individual course units totalling at least 80 credits of the 120 credits for that year; and, - reach the lowest compensatable mark (30%) in all remaining course units (a maximum of 40 credits).
 (18)

 Students will normally not be allowed to register for an optional course unit in Years 2 and 4 if they have obtained a mark of less than 40% in the prerequisite for that course unit, even if they have been permitted to progress in the degree.
-Passes in prerequisite course units must be gained at the first attempt to be eligible to take the dependent course unit.
+Passes in prerequisite course units must be gained at the first attempt to be eliqible to take the dependent course unit.

-A student who fails to progress on the BSc (Hons) in International Management programme but is permitted to progress to the BSc (Hons) in Management will be permitted to follow the BSc (Hons) in Management / Management (Specialism) programme subject to successful completion of pre-requisite courses.
+A student who fails to progress on the BSc (Hons) in International Management with American Business Studies programme but is permitted to progress to the BSc (Hons) in Management will be permitted to follow the BSc (Hons) in Management / Management (Specialism) programme subject to successful completion of pre-requisite courses.

-- 2. A mark in the range of 30% to 39% is deemed to be within the compensation zone.
-(17) - 3.
-Where credits are compensated for the purpose of progression, a student will keep the original course unit mark and this will be used in the weighted average for the calculation of the final classification / award.
-(19)
+2. A mark in the range of 30% to 39% is deemed to be within the compensation zone.
+(17)

-4. A student on the BSc (Hons) International Management programme must reach the pass mark (40%) in individual course units totalling at least 40 credits on the first attempt in both Years 1 and 2.
+- 3. Where credits are compensated for the purpose of progression, a student will keep the original course unit mark and this will be used in the weighted average for the calculation of the final classification / award.
+(19) - 4.
+A student on the BSc (Hons) International Management with American Business Studies programme must reach the pass mark (40%) in individual course units totalling at least 40 credits on the first attempt in both Years 1 and 2.
 Failure to do so means that the student has failed the year and is not able to progress to the next year.
 In this case, the Examination Board has the option of awarding an exit award or allowing the student to repeat the year (see point 17).
 (11)

-Additional Progression requirement for the BSc (Hons) in International Management programme:
+Additional Progression requirement for the BSc (Hons) in International Management with American Business Studies programme: